Reedsy Review – Don’t Use Until You Read This + Free Coupon

 If you’re a self-published author, you know how difficult it is to find qualified editors, designers, and effective marketers for your books.
 It can be tempting to try and do everything yourself, especially if you’re publishing on a budget, but often this can lead to less than stellar results.

-If you take your writing seriously, then you’re going to want to invest in outside help to make it happen.
-Luckily, there’s a new platform called Reedsy that will help you address these needs.
+If you take your writing seriously, there will be times when you’ll want to invest in outside help.
+Luckily, there’s a platform called Reedsy that will help you address these needs.

 - How Reedsy can benefit you as an author

-- The benefits of working with high-level editors and designers
+- The pros of working with high-level editors and designers

 - Some simple tips to get your account up and running

 - A few drawbacks to keep in mind